Efficient error and variance estimation for randomized matrix computations: Matrix jackknife variance estimation

 The matrix jackknife gives the following variance estimate for the singular values:

-Thus, the matrix jackknife is appealing even in settings where one is interested in multiple scalar-valued functions of the matrix approximation $\mat{X}_{s-1}$.
-In addition, efficient methods for computing matrix jackknife estimates for randomized algorithms (sections~\ref{sec:matr-jackkn-rand} and~\ref{sec:matr-jackkn-single}) may be useful for accelerating the computation of variance estimates for individual functionals.
+Thus, the matrix jackknife is appealing even when one is interested in multiple scalar-valued functions of the matrix approximation $\mat{X}_{s-1}$.
+In addition, efficient algorithms for matrix jackknife variance estimation, as detailed in \cref{sec:computations}, are useful for scalar jackknife variance estimation of functionals of a randomized matrix approximation.